-FH Residential Care Services has developed a palliative approach to care to ensure that residents are able to make their wishes for care known to all (and ease the burden of family having to make the decisions) and to find ways to better support residents who wish comfort care only when their health deteriorates.
-This approach is being spread in several Fraser North facilities in Fall/Winter 2017 and then implemented across the region throughout 2018/19 as resources to support the spread are made available.
+FH Residential Care Services is completing a 2 year initiative (a palliative approach to care) to ensure that residents are able to make their wishes for care known to all (and ease the burden of family having to make the decisions) and to find ways to better support residents who wish comfort care only when their health deteriorates.
+This approach is being spread across all Fraser health care homes by March 2019.

-Each care facility is also receiving a quarterly report of their performance (relative to the target which is 7.5 per 100 residents per quarter) which will raise awareness and provide opportunity for each facility to consider developing a site specific action plan to decrease unscheduled transfers to ED.
+Each care home receives a quarterly report of their performance (relative to the target which is 7.5 per 100 residents per quarter) which raises awareness and provides opportunity for each facility to develop a site specific action plan to decrease unscheduled transfers to ED.